rbecerra001/SpotifyCreepyLittleSister/README.md

 # Spotify's Creepy Little Sister

 ## Introduction
-Spotify's Creepy Little Sister is a database which allows the user to keep track of their favorite 'Songs', 'Artists', 'Genres', and 'Labels' and how they are connected.
+Spotify's Creepy Little Sister is a database which allows the user to keep track of their favorite `Songs`, `Artists`, `Genres`, and `Labels` and how they are connected.

 ## General Approach
 1. Planned